Net Worth

 In the late 2000s, before becoming a stand-out solo artist, Frank Ocean broke into the music industry as a ghostwriter.
 Ocean wrote songs for numerous best-selling artists, including Justin Bieber‘s “Bigger” and John Legend‘s “Quickly”.
 Considering he was referred to as a ghostwriter, many songs he helped write were likely never publicly disclosed.
 In 2011, he wrote “I Miss You” for Beyonce, and he was also rumored to have written for Alicia Keys, but this has never been confirmed.

 In 2009, Frank joined Tyler, the Creator‘s hip-hop collective, Odd Future.
 Two years later, he released his debut mixtape, Nostalgia, Ultra.
 The album featured singles such as “Novacane” and “Swim Good”, which attracted the attention of record labels.
-Ocean was previously signed with Def Jam Records but had been pushed to the side.
+Ocean was previously signed to Def Jam Records but was pushed to the side.
 After the mixtape’s release, they suddenly regained interest in the artist and helped him with his debut studio album.

 Channel Orange, Ocean’s debut studio album, was released in July 2012 and was certified gold in the United States.
-He also had an impressive global audience for a debut album, reaching platinum certification in Australia, Denmark, New Zealand, and the United Kingdom.
+He also had an impressive global audience for his debut album, which reached platinum certification in Australia, Denmark, New Zealand, and the United Kingdom.

 His only other studio album, Blonde, released in 2016, initially performed significantly worse than Channel Orange.
 While it took just six months for Channel Orange to reach gold certification, Blonde took two years to get that same milestone.
-However, Blonde has been certified platinum by the RIAA since then, overtaking Channel Orange.
+However, Blonde has since been certified platinum by the RIAA, overtaking Channel Orange.

 Throughout his career, Frank Ocean has sold over 25.5 million records in the United States and 46 million records worldwide.